 Though it’s in the group of AHAs, citric acid contains a lot of skin-benefiting properties making this particular facial acid widely appreciated and you will often find a lot of your products contain a certain amount of citric acid, such as cleansers, face masks, serums and moisturisers.

-- Mild breakouts, such as spots and blackheads
+- Targets mild breakouts, such as spots and blackheads

 Citric Acid Is Packed with Antioxidants